• D.C.

 Proposed immigration policies set to strain cross-border relations

 Trump has pledged mass deportations of undocumented immigrants, which if it happens, would be the largest deportation effort in US history, affecting roughly 11 million people, four million of whom are Mexican.
-If they are deported, Mexico would likely lead to higher unemployment and social strain as workers compete for scarcer jobs.
+If they are deported, Mexico would likely face higher unemployment and social strain as workers compete for scarcer jobs.
 The economic implications extend further: In 2023, Mexican migrants in the US sent $63 billion back home, The New York Times reported, and if they are forced to leave, so will those remittences end.
 Mexico’s Sheinbaum may try to strike a delicate balance, offering more cooperation on curbing migration in order to mitigate Trump’s tariffs, which would also damage the Mexican economy, Reuters noted, while also bracing for potential socioeconomic pressures caused by deportations.